itissid/privyloci/app/BUILD.md

 ---------------------------------------------

 # Summary
-- **Scope**: Demo of Privy Loci is a privacy-first location inference app that allows users to manage their location data and subscriptions to third-party apps.
+- **Scope**: Demo of Privy Loci is a privacy-first location inference app that allows users to manage their location data and subscriptions from willing third-party apps.
 - **Usecases**: There are many.
 I will note ones I use.
 - **Requirements**: The prioritized functional and non-functional requirements ensure that the core goals of Privy Loci are met.
 - **Documentation**: Categorizing documentation helps keep all the details organized, aiding in both current development and future maintenance.